tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 *A note on story grooming* Ultimately, this is the responsibility of the backlog owner.
 They may have to consult with the developers or stakeholders ...

-*[Capulet interrupts: stakeholders?
+*[Tybalt interrupts: stakeholders?
 Mercutio provides a definition.
 TODO: define this somewhere.
 Holy shirt, rabbit hole is right.
 But a glossary is a **tremendously** good idea.]*

 As I was saying, they may have to consult with the developers or stakeholders to understand exactly what is being requested, **and** whether the request is feasible.
 Once it's within range, the backlog owner should finish grooming the story.